shadowsocks/libQtShadowsocks/README.md

 RoadMap
 -------

 Below features will possibly be implemented in future versions.
-While even version number indicates a stable version.
-Odd number means development version correspondingly.

 - ~~Traffic statistics (v1.2)~~
 - ~~Server ping (v1.2)~~
 - ~~ChaCha cipher (use bundled ChaCha for botan < 1.11)~~
-- Multiple server IP address random choose (v1.4)
+- Multiple servers balance (v1.4)
-- Multiple profile balance (v1.6)
+- Multiple profiles balance (v1.6)

 Please open an [issue](https://github.com/librehat/libQtShadowsocks/issues) to apply for a new feature.